Cotton Hollow Preserve

 trolley passengers from Hartford. “

 Cotton Hollow is a popular spot for locals for swimming and cliff jumping.
+There is one main swimming hole and plenty of spots to lounge along the river in either direction.

 Right next to the river (on private property) are the ruins of the Hartford Manufacturing Co. cotton mill part of the industrial corridor at Cotton Hollow.
 From the town’s site, “During the 18th and 19th centuries, the area was home to several gristmills, sawmills, iron foundries and a cotton mill.
 The imposing ruins of the cotton mill built in 1814 are still visible today. “